-- 10. The Streetcar Named Desire Streetcars are an important New Orleans symbol, and this permanent float honors the best known of all of New Orleans' streetcar lines.
-The Streetcar Named Desire, made famous by the playwright Tennessee Williams, is recalled by this iconic float, the only Rex float not pulled by a tractor. - 11.
-Father Rale's War (1722-25) Father Sebastien Rale, a French Jesuit priest, worked among the Abenaki Indians, both converting them to Christianity and encouraging them to fight alongside the French as English settlers pushed inward and Northward across Maine toward Nova Scotia.
-He was killed in 1724 in one of these battles.
-He compiled an Abenaki/English dictionary, now in the Harvard library.
+10. The Streetcar Named Desire - Streetcars are an important New Orleans symbol, and this permanent float honors the best known of all of New Orleans' streetcar lines.
+This iconic float depicts "The Streetcar Named Desire," made famous by the playwright Tennessee Williams.
+It is the only Rex float not pulled by a tractor.

+11. FATHER RALE'S WAR (1722-25) - Father Sebastien Rale, a French Jesuit priest, worked among the Abenaki tribe, converting them to Christianity and encouraging them to fight alongside the French as English settlers pushed Northward across Maine toward Nova Scotia.
+He was killed in 1724 in one of those battles.
+He compiled an Abenaki/English dictionary, now kept in the Harvard library.

-http://en.wikipedia.org/wiki/Father Rale's War http://en.wikipedia.org/wiki/Sébastien Rale 12.
-Natchez War (1729-31) For many years after de Lasalle explored the Mississippi River in the late 17th Century the French and the Natchez Indians generally got along.
+12. NATCHEZ WAR (1729-31) - For many years after de La Salle explored the Mississippi River in the late 17tth Century, the French and the Natchez Native Americans generally got along.
 In the early 18th Century a series of conflicts culminated in the Natchez War, and the Natchez were able to seize both Fort Rosalie and the French colony of Natchez, killing more than 200 colonists.
 They encouraged slaves from French plantations to join them in their revolt, and some did so.
-Within a few years, however, the French had returned and scattering the Natchez.
+Within a few years, however, the French returned, scattering the Natchez.